 - Gut Health is very important for immune health since over 70% of your immune system is in the gut.
 The cells of the intestinal track are very sensitive to nutrition and lifestyle choices and are shed and replaced every 3-6 days.
 The gastrointestinal (GI) microbiome and the GI barrier are essential to not only gut health but immune health.

-- Eating processed foods, herbicides, pesticides, toxins, drugs, too much alcohol, stress, food sensitivities, infections, and medications can disrupt the GI barrier and microbiome.
-All these not only affect the immune system in a negative way, but they can also have far reaching effects on brain, heart, hormone, immune, respiratory, skin, and every organ function and induce inflammation which is the root cause of most illness.
+Furthermore, medications can disrupt the GI barrier and microbiome.
+All of these affect the immune system in a negative way.
+For instance, they can also have far reaching effects on brain, heart, hormone, immune, respiratory, skin.
+For example, every organ function and induce inflammation which is the root cause of most illness.
+All of t

 - Water will curb the appetite and avoiding the simple carbohydrates will be better for your gut, immune function and overall health.